misraX/courrier/README.md

 `http://localhost:3000/tasks/:id` Task by id (updating status only on pending status), instant view update without refreshing.

-On pending status there will be a simple form using `formik` to update `PUT` the api `/tasks/:id` with "completed|failed" status.
+A simple detail view with google maps with a mark to fromLoc and on pending status there will be a simple form using `formik` to update `PUT` the api `/tasks/:id` with "completed|failed" status.

 ### Test: